bgoonz/web-dev-notes-resource-site/2-content/misc/console-commands.md

     console.clear();

-This will clear the console and will helpfully inform you of that by outputting a message like “Console was cleared.”
+This will clear the console and will helpfully inform you of that by outputting a message like "Console was cleared."

 ![](https://i1.wp.com/css-tricks.com/wp-content/uploads/2020/02/image_preview.gif?resize=880%2C680&ssl=1)